Affiliate Disclosure

 One of the main ways to make money with a blog is through adverts.
 You know, the kind some websites still plaster all over their sidebars and header and sometimes pop up annoyingly out of the blue.

-I don’t like those ads when I visit other websites as I find them ugly, distracting, and annoying.
+I don’t like those ads when I visit other websites as I find them distracting and annoying.
 Therefore, I don’t include them on my website either.

 Instead, I choose to set up affiliate links with the companies that will allow me to, and where I feel it is appropriate to do so.